nobody43/zabbix-mini-IPMI/README.md

 # mini-IPMI
 ## Features
-Zabbix scripts for monitoring cpu and disk temperature with aid of lm-sensors, smartmontools and OpenHardwareMonitorReport.
-Supports Linux, BSD and Windows.
+CPU and disk temperature monitoring scripts for zabbix.
+Also support voltage and fan speed monitoring on certain configurations.
+Uses lm-sensors, smartmontools and OpenHardwareMonitorReport.
+For Linux, BSD and Windows.<br />
+Although the scripts considers all disks and cores, LLD is not used, and for items not listed in template you have to add it yourself.

 ### temp-disk.py
-Cross-platform disk temperature monitoring script.
+Cross-platform disk temperature monitoring script for zabbix.
 By default used to display maximum temperature among all disks with `temp.disk[max]`.
 Can be used to query specific disk with, for example, `temp.disk[0]` - first disk.<br />
 It first checks whether disk is in standby mode and only then queries the temperature, thus not spinning drives unnecessary.
 You can override this behavior by using `temp.disk[max.force]`.
 It is encouraged, in fact, if your drives are never idle, because this operation not spawns additional process and thus is slightly faster.

 ### zabbix-lmsensors-wrapper.py